neo4j-partners/virtual-graph-dbx/gds-guide.md

 )
 ```

-A weighted projection provisions in the same time as an unweighted one.
+A projection weighted by `amount` provisions in the same time as an unweighted one.
+Both
+took about 33s in the `gds-probe` run on 2026-09-24.
+Scenarios that add a timestamp or a
+node property took about 10s longer, at 43.6 to 44.6s.

 ## ID requirements